bitwarden/help/_articles/account/setup-two-step-login-yubikey.md

 3. Select the **Manage** button for the **YubiKey OTP Security Key** option and then type in your master password to continue.
    {% image two-step/yubikey/select.png %}
 4. Follow the instructions shown:
-   - Plug the YubiKey (NEO or 4 series) into your computer's USB port.
+   - Plug the YubiKey (NEO, 4, or 5 series) into your computer's USB port.
    - Select in the first empty Key input field.
    - Touch the YubiKey's button.